Cambodian Americans: Assimilation

 Cambodians faced many difficulties upon settling in the United States, such as having few transferable job skills, lack of English, and having experienced trauma as refugees and genocide survivors.
 The factors greatly impacted overall household income after resettlement.
 Many refugees arrived without formal education since the educated and professional classes were targeted during the genocide.
 That contributed to the difficulty in learning to speak English and in assimilating to the American educational system.

 Another common phenomenon experienced by some Cambodian American refugees is a lack of familiarity with the history of their homeland.
 That is prevalent among refugees who were young children when they emigrated to the US and are now adults.
 Because of their age, they are not able to remember or understand the history of Cambodia that led to their family's migration.
-Cambodian history is only rarely taught in American public schools which contributes to that unfamiliarity, which is worsened by the resistance of older refugees to discuss the horrors that they witnessed in Cambodia.
+Contributing to this unfamiliarity are the facts that Cambodian history is rarely taught in American public schools, and that many older refugees refuse to discuss the horrors they witnessed in Cambodia.
 Their racial and ethnic identity has also provoked social barriers between them and other immigrant groups and American ethnic groups.